apache/pinot/docs/pql_examples.rst

     GROUP BY bar, baz
     TOP 50

-* Always order by the aggregated value
-  The results will always order by the aggregated value itself.
+* The results will always order by the aggregated value (descending).

-* Results equivalent to grouping on each aggregation The results for query:
+The results for query:

 .. code-block:: sql